 - 5 How to Read the Audit Trail Report in QuickBooks?

-- 7 Frequently Asked Questions About Audit Trail In QuickBooks
+- 6 Frequently Asked Questions (faq)

-What do you Mean by Audit Trail in QuickBooks?
+What do you mean by Audit Trail in QuickBooks?

 QuickBooks keeps an internal Audit Trail record for tracking all the changes made in the company file in each transaction.
-It can be very useful for the accountant/bookkeeper to monitor users who made transaction adjustments, and other details such as amounts, etc.
+It can be very useful for the accountant/bookkeeper to monitor users who made transaction adjustments, and other details such as amounts, etc. Furthermore, there is a list of features you can avail yourself of in this Audit Trial including.

 - Easy to track the user activity and the login time as well